diegomiranda02/automaticVizWithStreamlit/README.md

             st.plotly_chart(fig)
 ```

-Each method compares if the key has some pattern and if the value is the of some type.
-For instance, is the key starts with 'map' and the value is a list then generates a map component.
-Another example is if the key starts with 'table' and the value is an instance of a list, then a datatable is generated.
-With the JSON specification and the visualization method on the frontend, the the report is generated automatically.
+Each method compares if the key has some pattern and the value type.
+For instance, if the key starts with 'map' and the value is a list then generates a map component.
+Another example is if the key starts with 'table' and the value is an instance of a list then a datatable is generated.
+The 'data_content' variable is the data in JSON specification format.
+The method 'generate_report' receives the JSON data as parameter the the report is generated automatically.

 ### 6. Deploying and Sharing the Report:

 Streamlit makes it effortless to deploy your automated business report.
 You can host your Streamlit application on cloud platforms like Heroku, AWS, or Google Cloud, allowing stakeholders to access the report remotely.
 Additionally, you can share the application's URL, or embed it within an existing website or intranet.

 ### References